sudoersllc/opsbox-rego/docs/index.md

 ## Using Plugins with Opsbox

+### Packages
+Packages are autodetected by opsbox if they are in the same environment.

+### Individual Modules
-Once you have installed the necessary dependencies for the plugins, you can point the main Opsbox program to this directory using the `--plugin_dir` option.
+Once you have installed the necessary dependencies for the plugins in OpsBox's , you can point the main Opsbox program to this directory using the `--plugin_dir` option.
 Ensure you have installed the prerequisites for Opsbox before proceeding.

 ```sh
 main.py ... --plugin_dir path/to/this/repository